Forms and Sounds

 For many years all of Ornette’s missives and interviews have referenced Harmolodics.
 While shrouded in mystery, it’s a legit system.
 There are those that deride it but I say, deride Ornette Coleman at your peril.

-There are two elements of Harmolodics that I’m fairly certain I understand, how multi-instrument harmony is created and the personal investment required.
-(Ornette himself, of course, may disagree about my interpretation, and I certainly wouldn't say I understand everything about it, either.
+There are are a few elements of Harmolodics that I’m fairly certain I understand.
+Ornette himself, of course, may disagree about my interpretation, and I certainly wouldn't say I understand everything about it, either.

-According to him, every instrument has its own pitches.
-However, the way to find those pitches is to relate it to other instruments: there is a special kind of sound that can be gotten if you, like him in early days, train yourself to think your notes are not just your note but simultaneously a major sixth and a minor third away on phantom other instruments, like piano, bass, and alto saxophone are.
+According to Ornette, every instrument has its own pitches.
+There is a special kind of sound that can be gotten if you, like him in early days, train yourself to think your notes are not just your concert or transposed note but also true to the written (untransposed) page.

 He also believes that a line of music written on the page (or taught by rote) should mean something different to every musician.
 When Ornette realized that the same note on a music staff meant different notes on different instruments, he found a way to give everybody the same basic melody but have every musician be heard with their own emotion.

-Ornette’s transposition logic makes experienced musicians scream in exasperation.
-But at least two great records, Science Fiction and Skies of America, are the product of this approach to harmony.
-On “All My Life” and “What Reason Can I Give,” the mass of horns read off of one line without transposing, creating a puffy pillow of harmony.
-Charlie Haden figures out the correct (totally independent) bass line to go with the horns, and Asha Puthli passionately embroiders the tune.
+On “All My Life” and “What Reason Can I Give” from Science Fiction, the mass of horns read off of one line without transposing, creating a puffy pillow of harmony.
+Charlie Haden figures out the correct, totally independent bass line to go with the horns, and Asha Puthli passionately embroiders the tune.

 Harmolodics require each individual in the ensemble to participate and create.
 On “What Reason Could I Give” there is one glorious moment in the song where Don Cherry moves from G to Ab when the rest of the horns are holding F and C. It happens both times through the tune.
 I don’t know for sure, of course, but probably Don did this in rehearsal by accident and they kept the mistake.
 The use of Harmolodics can access a kind of emotion that is breathtakingly pure, as long as everyone makes the right decisions to serve the music.

-The successful application of Harmolodic theory almost certainly requires Ornette’s own participation as performer and an improvising drummer besides: Skies of America simply wouldn’t work without the unidentifed percussionists going nuts.
+The successful application of Harmolodic theory almost certainly requires Ornette’s own participation as performer and an improvising drummer besides: Skies of America simply wouldn’t work without the unidentifed percussionists providing rambunctious rhythmic counterpoint.

-Unfortunately, Ornette’s name will insure this banal, pre-Harmolodic Coleman "classical" music will always remain in some kind of circulation.
-I hope that the profound chamber music Gunther Schuller composed in the same era -- like "Lines and Contrasts for 16 Horns" discussed previously -- will be as least as familiar someday.
+Ornette’s name will insure that this relatively banal, pre-Harmolodic Coleman "classical" music will always remain in some kind of circulation.
+I hope that the profound chamber music Gunther Schuller composed in the same era - like "Lines and Contrasts for 16 Horns" discussed previously - will also always have some currency among connoisseurs.

 The main point about Harmolodics is that it is melody-based.
-This makes sense, because melody is Ornette’s greatest gift, and it is a rare one indeed.
-Melody is the most elusive and intuitive of all the elements of music.
+This makes sense, because melody is Ornette’s greatest gift, and it is a rare one indeed: Melody is perhaps the most elusive and intuitive of all the elements of music.
 Read on.